- What is casein?

 Verdict: Is sheep milk yogurt better than goat milk yogurt?

 Determining the best type of milk to drink or yogurt to eat is all up to the individual, though studies have shown that the casein in cow’s milk can be dangerous.
-Even if you’re not allergic to cow’s milk, it may best to reduce your consumption.
-There’s also a whole bunch of bad stuff to be said about Greek yogurt, or more aptly named in the commercial market, Greek-style yogurt and all its additives, but I’ll save that rabbit hole for another day.
+Even if you’re not allergic to cow’s milk, it may be best to reduce your consumption.
+There’s also a whole bunch of bad stuff to be said about Greek yogurt, or more aptly named in the commercial market, Greek-style yogurt and all its additives.
 (If you’re interested in the process of making Greek yogurt, check out this informative article on “The future of yogurt” published in the American Journal of Clinical Nutrition.)

-To that end, here are the winners of my taste test!
+To that end, here are the winners of John’s taste test!

 Yogurt brand comparison